 To calculate net income, start with your gross income.
 This is the total money you’ve earned from working, investing and any other source of revenue before taxes.
 Next, start subtracting any deductions you might be eligible for.
 These can include interest paid on student loans and contributions to individual retirement accounts (IRAs) up to a certain point.
 You can also either subtract what the IRS calls a standard deduction or itemized deductions.

 Tax law changes that President Donald Trump signed in 2017 doubled the standard deduction to $12,400 for single filers ($24,800 if married filing jointly) for the 2020 tax year, and $12,550 for single filers ($25,100 if married filing jointly) for the 2021 tax year.
 These are the taxes you’ll be filing for in early 2021 and 2022.

 However, you may only either take the standard deduction or itemize deductions.
 Most people take the former.
-Because the standard deduction got increased to such a high point after 2017, many more Americans are expected to take it for the 2019 tax year and beyond.
+Because the standard deduction got increased to such a high point after 2017, many more Americans were expected to take it for the 2019 tax year and beyond.

 Once you’ve subtracted all deductions from your gross income, you’re left with your taxable income.
 Depending on how much your taxable income is, you owe the federal government a marginal tax rate that can range anywhere from 10% to 37%.

 So after you’ve subtracted income taxes, including the payroll taxes withheld from your paycheck for programs like Social Security and Medicare, from your taxable income, you’re left with net income.

 This essentially tells you how much money you actually made and kept.
 It’s a helpful indicator of how big of a tax burden you face.
 It can help you find ways to reduce that burden through strategies like careful estate planning and investing in tax-advantaged savings vehicles like 401(k) plans or Roth IRAs.